YoussefElsaygh/savings/FIREBASE_SETUP.md

 - **☁️ Cloud Storage**: Your data is safely stored in the cloud
 - **🔄 Real-time Sync**: Data updates instantly across devices
-- **📱 Cross-device Access**: Access your data from anywhere
+- **📱 Cross-device Access**: Access your data from anywhere using your Google account
-- **🔒 Secure**: Anonymous authentication keeps your data private
+- **🔒 Secure**: Google authentication ensures your data is private and secure
 - **💾 Automatic Backup**: Never lose your calorie tracking data
+- **👤 Profile Integration**: Sign in with your Google account for personalized experience

 ## 🚀 How It Works

-1. **Anonymous Login**: The app automatically creates an anonymous user account
+1. **Google Sign-In**: Sign in with your Google account for secure access
 2. **Data Sync**: All your calorie goals and daily entries are saved to Firebase
 3. **Real-time Updates**: Changes are immediately synced to the cloud
+4. **Cross-device Access**: Sign in from any device to access your data
-4. **Offline Support**: The app works offline and syncs when you're back online
+5. **Offline Support**: The app works offline and syncs when you're back online

 ## 🔧 Troubleshooting